ionutbv16/node-webcrawler-type-graphql/README.md

+1. Clone the repository
+2. yarn install
-Download zip file from wetransfer https://we.tl/t-WoNjrvIL0t yarn install yarn jest  - unit tests
+3 .yarn jest  - unit tests
 4.  yarn start

 A. The crawling process will be output in the console

 B. http://localhost:4000/graphql   go to Playground